 Advertisements must not link alcohol to illicit drugs.

 Advertisements may give factual information about the alcoholic strength of a drink.
 They may also make a factual alcohol strength comparison with another product, but only when the comparison is with a higher-strength product of a similar beverage.

 Advertisements must not imply that a drink may be preferred because of its alcohol content or intoxicating effect.
-There is an exception for low-alcohol drinks, which may be presented as preferable because of their low alcoholic strength, provided that the alcohol content of the drink is stated clearly in the advertisement.
+However, low-alcohol drinks may be presented as preferable because of their low alcoholic strength, provided that the alcohol content of the drink is stated clearly in the advertisement.

 In the case of a drink with relatively high alcoholic strength in relation to its category, the factual information should not be given undue emphasis.